kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 ```

 ## Using the generator
-You should use the generator in an empty directory:
+You must use the generator in an empty directory:
 ```powershell
 mkdir c:\poseidon-apps\modules\my-first-app
 cd c:\poseidon-apps\modules\my-first-app
 yo @kognifai/poseidon:module
 ```
 **NOTE:**
-It is recommended that the application name specified when using the Yeoman generator is the same as the root folder name on disk.
-If not, open your [my-app-name].manifest.json file after the application Yeoman generator has run and update the path variable to match your application root folder on disk:
+It is recommended that the application name specified, when using the Yeoman generator is same as the root folder name on disk.
+If not, open your [my-app-name].manifest.json file after the application Yeoman generator has run and updated the path variable to match your application root folder on disk:

 ```"path": "/Server/Modules/[root_folder_on_disk]/dist/bundles/testapp.umd#AppModule"```